RuikunZhou/Resolvent-Type-Operator-Learning/README.md

    - Use moderate `FREQUENCY` (e.g., 10-100) for learning to balance accuracy and speed
 3. **Monomial Degrees**: Higher degrees increase accuracy but computational cost grows as ∏(degrees)
 4. **Sample Size**: Total samples = M_FOR_1D^dim, be mindful of exponential growth

-## Mathematical Background

-The framework implements the updated resolvent-based learning method for Koopman generators.
-Given trajectory data, it:

-1. Computes polynomial basis functions
-2. Solves resolvent equation: (μ²I - L)R(μ) = I
-3. Reconstructs Koopman generator using log-free formulation
-4. Evaluates RMSE against exact coefficients (if available)

-**Key equation:**
-- YL = resolvent_learn * (λ - μ) + η_sample
-- YR = resolvent_learn * λ * μ - λ * η_sample
-- L = (YL)^† @ YR

-## Citation

-If you use this framework in your research, please cite the original work on log-free learning of Koopman generators.

-## License

-[Specify your license here]

-## Contact

-For questions or issues, please contact [your contact information].